hbastidas/templer.buildout/README.txt

 basic_buildout
     This creates a basic skeleton for a buildout.

+plone_buildout
+    This create a basic skeleton for plone buildout installs (plone-4.3)

 recipe
     This creates a skeleton for a buildout recipe for use with zc.buildout